meleu/js-practice/infinite-scroll/readme.md

 You can get photos data from unsplash API.
 Check the documentation at <https://unsplash.com/documentation>.

 **Note**: the unsplash API requires an API Key to get the images via API.
-So, in order to share this project and make it alive via github-pages, I decided to use Lorem Picsum: <https://picsum.photos/>
+So, in order to share this project and make it alive via github-pages, I decided to use Lorem Picsum: <https://picsum.photos/> (no API key needed).

 ### DOM events